saarasat/finglish-app-otm-2019/Documentation/Architecture.md

 - Question addition view
 - Admin view for deleting accounts

 Each of these have been made as their own scene.
 All views have also their own classes apart from the Main menu.
 Main menu has been integrated into the [FinglishAppUi-class](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/ui/FinglishAppUi.java).
 The switching between different scenes happens also in the FinglishAppUi.
 By clicking on different buttons, the according scene will be set to the stage.
-UI has been separated into its own package finglish.ui.
+UI has been separated into its own package [finglish.ui](https://github.com/saarasat/finglish-app-otm-2019/tree/master/FinglishApp/src/main/java/finglish/ui).

-The UI calls for the methods in the GameService-class to perform different functions.
+The UI calls for the methods in the [GameService-class](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/domain/GameService.java) to perform different functions.

 ## Application logic

-The classes which hold information of the application are Question, Game and User.
+The classes which hold information changing in the application are [Question](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/domain/Question.java), [Game](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/domain/Game.java) and [User](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/domain/User.java).
 Each game has ten questions and each game belongs to a single user.
 A single question can appear in many games.

-Main part of the application logic is handled by the GameService-class.
+Main part of the application logic is handled by the [GameService-class](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/domain/GameService.java).
 It offers several methods that are used during playing and creating games, questions and users.

 For creating new users, questions and games: